 In the above code, if the dessert name is set, the full name of the dessert will be printed.
 If for some reason there is no dessert name, it will not give an error and nothing will print.

-- The helpers shown in this Post, can be modified, become obsolete or continue in force, this does not depend on me, but on the Developers that support Laravel.
+- The helpers showed in this Post, can be modified, become obsolete or continue in force, this does not depend on me, but on the Developers that support Laravel.

 - Don’t forget that we must use Technology to do Good things for the World.